A prepaid electricity conversion is costly and only for those with a solar generator; or if inept city-officials have driven you to distraction.

 Much has been written in favour of going off the grid; however it meant big, expensive batteries and cold showers during inclement weather.
 Instead of installing a gas geyser at considerable expense to supplement the solar heated water, we decided to change over to prepaid.
 A lot of thought was put into this, and I believe it to be the right decision.
 The mains switch remains firmly off most of the time, stopping any unwelcome voltage spikes like our street had eighteen months ago, but the municipal power is there when it is needed.

 According to the mathematician in the family, the break even point is 667 kWh if you have a 30A MCB.
 In short it would not be worth your while to change over to prepaid electricity, considering the huge costs involved, unless you were using less than say 200kWh per month, which is nobody without solar power.
-Or unless you have an uncle in the electricity business and can negotiate a lower fee.
+Or unless you have an uncle at City Hall and can negotiate a lower fee.

-Obviously we need to cut our cloth according to our means, but I would recommend 5kW of panels and one 7kWh lithium battery per family, and at least a 5kW inverter.
-The cost is around R250,000, and that is a lot of money, I know.
+Obviously we need to cut our cloth according to our means, but I would recommend 5kW of panels and one 7kWh lithium battery per family, and medium sized inverter.
+The cost is around R200,000, and that is a lot of money, I know.
 It will power the dishwasher and oven, the lawnmower, power tools and even charge your E-car on a sunny day.
 During cloudy weather, you wash the dishes yourself, cook on gas and use municipal power for the rest.
 It is all about becoming resilient to the changes we are facing.

-Prepaid electricity means paying at a significantly higher rate, but no MCB charge.
+Prepaid electricity means paying at a significantly higher rate, but no monthly MCB charge.

 56 Groenekloof Rd,